-The Fund cannot assure stockholders of the timing or amount of any post-dissolution liquidating distribution following entry of the Final Orders or of any additional post-dissolution liquidating distributions to stockholders under the Plan of Liquidation and Dissolution.
+The Fund cannot assure stockholders of the timing or amount of any additional post-dissolution liquidating distributions to stockholders under the Plan of Liquidation and Dissolution.

-The Fund has requested the Final Orders establishing the final amount and form of security for the contested claims.
-There can be no assurances that the Chancery Court will not require the Fund to withhold amounts in excess of the amounts that we believe are sufficient to satisfy the Fund's potential liabilities with respect to the contested claims.
-Accordingly, stockholders may not receive distributions of these additional amounts for a substantial period of time.
-Factors that could impact the aggregate amount of security required to be retained by the Fund pursuant to the Final Orders, and consequently the amount of the post-dissolution liquidating distributions, include the following:
+The Fund may be required by the Chancery Court to withhold amounts in excess of the amounts that the Fund believes are sufficient to satisfy its potential liabilities with respect to the remaining contested claims and additional claims or contingencies that may arise for which additional amounts must be withheld.
+Accordingly, stockholders may not receive distributions of these amounts for a substantial period of time.
+Factors that could impact the aggregate amount of security required to be retained by the Fund, and consequently the amount of the post-dissolution liquidating distributions, include the following:

-- whether any of the contested claims are resolved: - · whether any litigation is brought against the Fund or its directors and officers; and - whether the Fund is able to receive any final determination with respect to the underlying liabilities.
+- whether any of the contested claims are resolved; - whether any litigation is brought against the Fund or its directors and officers; and - whether the Fund is able to receive any final determination with respect to the underlying liabilities.

-Following entry of the Final Orders, to the extent that claims for which the Fund has set aside reserves pursuant to any of the Court Orders are resolved or satisfied at amounts less than such reserves, and assuming no need has arisen to establish additional reserves, the Fund would make additional distributions to stockholders of any portion of such reserves that the Board determines is no longer required because the relevant claim has been resolved or satisfied.
+To the extent that claims for which the Fund has set aside reserves pursuant to any of the Court Orders are resolved or satisfied at amounts less than such reserves, and assuming no need has arisen to establish additional reserves, the Fund would make additional distributions to stockholders of any portion of such reserves that the Board determines is no longer required because the relevant claim or contingency has been resolved or satisfied.
 However, there may be less funds available than currently anticipated for additional liquidating distributions to the Fund's stockholders.
 The precise amount and timing of any additional liquidating distributions to the Fund's stockholders will depend on and could be delayed or diminished due to many factors, including:

-- whether a claim is resolved for more than the amount of the reserve established for such claim pursuant to the Court Orders; - whether the Fund is unable to resolve claims with creditors or other third parties, including potential tax claims, or if such resolutions take longer than expected; - whether a creditor or other third party seeks an injunction against the making of additional distributions to stockholders on the basis that the amounts to be distributed are needed to satisfy the Fund's liabilities or other obligations to the extent not previously reserved for; - whether due to new facts and developments, a new claim, as the Board reasonably determines, requires additional funds to be reserved for its satisfaction; - whether the expenses the Fund incurs in the winding-up process, including expenses of personnel required and other operating expenses (including legal, accounting and other professional fees), necessary to dissolve and liquidate the Fund are more than anticipated.
+- whether a claim is resolved for more than the amount of the reserve established for such claim pursuant to the Court Orders; - whether the Fund is unable to resolve claims with creditors or other third parties, including potential tax claims, or if such resolutions take longer than expected; - whether a creditor or other third party seeks an injunction against the making of additional distributions to stockholders on the basis that the amounts to be distributed are needed to satisfy the Fund's liabilities or other obligations to the extent not previously reserved for; - whether due to new facts and developments, a new claim or contingency, as the Board reasonably determines, requires additional funds to be reserved for its satisfaction; and - whether the expenses the Fund incurs in the winding-up process, including expenses of personnel required and other operating expenses (including legal, accounting and other professional fees), necessary to dissolve and liquidate the Fund are more than anticipated.